Artificial Intelligence in Investment Management — Elevating Client Relationships and Returns

 Another benefit to leveraging AI vendors and consultants for use case identification is that they can explain (and maybe provide) the AI methods and tools required to deploy a solution.

-Companies can’t roll out multiple AI solutions at once due to time and resource constraints.
+Companies can’t roll out multiple tech solutions at once due to time and resource constraints.

 A good rule of thumb is to knock out ‘quick win’ projects first — smaller projects that will quickly have a measurable impact.
 For instance, an investment management firm can acquire and deploy an intelligent Robotic Process Automation (RPA) tool that uses AI to automate a routine administrative workflow.